Aminn-6/NFT_Luxury_Services/README.md

 ## Testing

 1. Write test cases for the smart contracts in the `test` directory.
+2. ## Test Cases

+1. Minting Services:
+- Test that a service is minted and emits a ServiceMinted event.

+2. Reserving Services:
+- Test that a service is reserved and emits a ServiceReserved event.
+- Test that a service cannot be reserved if the payment is insufficient.

+Add more test cases for other functions such as unreserving services, completing payment, and testing the secondary market functionalities of the LuxuryServiceMarket contract.

+To run the test cases, follow these steps:

+1. Write test cases for the smart contracts in the `test` directory.
 2. Run the test cases using Truffle:

 truffle test